LeaKaftan/leakaftan/content/research/index.md

 ### Current working papers

 "Party Competition over Democracy.
-Democracy Per Se and Conceptions of Democracy as Electoral Issues in Germany"
+Democracy Per Se and Conceptions of Democracy as Electoral Issues in Germany", manuscript

-Lip Service to Democracy in Western Europe?, manuscript
+"Lip Service to Democracy in Western Europe?", manuscript

-_title hidden for review_
+_title hidden for review_, currently under review with the _European Political Science Review_

-_title hidden for review_
+_title hidden for review_, co-authored survey experiment with Theresa Gessler

 _title hidden_, co-authored survey experiment with Theresa Gessler, _currently under review with the Journal of Elections, Public Opinion and Parties_